Available Experiences

 - Staunton Community Hospital, Staunton, IL (https://www.stauntonhospital.org/)

-- Warner Hospital & Health Services, Clinton, IL (https://warnerhospital.org/)
+- Warner Hospital and Health Services, Clinton, IL (https://warnerhospital.org/).

 Please note that programs may be subject to change to ensure the safety of participants and those providing the educational experience.
 Notifications of change to the structure of the program will be announced to students/participants as these decisions are made.
 Student expectations remain unchanged unless otherwise specified.